Previous — Conrad Grebel University College Food Service Facilities

-Moriyama Teshima Architects have undertaken this significant, four-phase, multi-year phased renovation of McMaster University’s Life Science Biology (LSB) Building.
+Moriyama Teshima Architects undertook this significant, four-phase, multi-year phased renovation of McMaster University’s Life Sciences Biology (LSB) Building, a historic building located at their primary Hamilton campus.
 A robust stakeholder engagement was carried out, including a complete code and life safety audit, accessibility audit, quantitative building durability and deficiency audit, qualitative building audit (use, daylight, comfort, acoustics, view, acoustics), mechanical, electrical, and structural audit.
 In addition, a review of all university standards and goals was completed, and MTA made project phasing recommendations based on continuity of research and minimal site disturbance.
 Full proposed plans by phase were completed, along with renderings and recommendations for upgrades and initial suggestions for phasing and decanting of building occupants, as well as code and cost review, and design briefs by key consultants.

-Phase 1 includes the integration and addition of a new research greenhouse onto the existing building, new limited electrical and mechanical upgrades in Life Science Biology Building, and new lobby and hallway upgrades at the connection to LSB and surrounding landscape.
-Landscape elements will be integrated with the building, drawing people closer and creating a welcoming outdoor forecourt.
-This dramatic new entrance experience will bring occupants through the main entry onto a suspended bridge hosting views onto the two-storey greenhouse space below.
-Environmentally separated from the greenhouse, the glazed bridge will act as an extension of the lobby, integrating wood elements that carry the spatial qualities from the space beyond.
+Phase 1 included the integration and addition of a new research greenhouse onto the existing building, new limited electrical and mechanical upgrades in Life Sciences Biology Building, and new lobby and hallway upgrades at the connection to LSB and surrounding landscape.
+Landscape elements were integrated with the building, drawing people closer and creating a welcoming outdoor forecourt.
+This dramatic new entrance experience brings occupants through the main entry onto a suspended bridge hosting views onto the two-storey greenhouse space below.
+Environmentally separated from the greenhouse, the glazed bridge acts as an extension of the lobby, integrating wood elements that carry the spatial qualities from the space beyond.

-The project is being designed to a minimum LEED Silver certification and is to achieve a minimum annual energy consumption saving of 25% when compared with the Model National Energy Code for Buildings (MNECB).
-The placement of the greenhouse, and subsequent role of the facility, will be a vital part of the entry sequence to the LSB Building.
-Furthermore, with the site’s proximity to the adjacent McMaster University Medical Centre and Hospital, its campus visibility, and its surrounding municipal vehicular routes, the new greenhouse will seize the opportunity to reflect McMaster University’s leadership in the study and research of science and natural systems in health and wellness, as well as echo its commitment to growth, health, and sustainability.
+The project was designed to a minimum LEED Silver certification and is to achieve a minimum annual energy consumption saving of 25% when compared with the Model National Energy Code for Buildings (MNECB).
+The placement of the greenhouse, and subsequent role of the facility, is a vital part of the entry sequence to the LSB Building.
+Furthermore, with the site’s proximity to the adjacent McMaster University Medical Centre and Hospital, its campus visibility, and its surrounding municipal vehicular routes, the new greenhouse seizes the opportunity to reflect McMaster University’s leadership in the study and research of science and natural systems in health and wellness, as well as echos its commitment to growth, health, and sustainability.

 McMaster University